coralproject/talk/docs/architecture-tags.md

 ### Creating a Tag Definition

-Tag Definitions must be created before tags can be used.
-This ensures that users cannot push arbitrary tags to hack the system.
-It also allows devs to specify the behavioral characteristics of the tag.
+Tag Definitions must be created in order for the system to determine what tags are permitted on the server side.

+Tag Definitions do not contain any logic themselves but provide information that other parts of the system can use to specify which models a tag can be applied to (models) and perform authorization logic (permissions).

 Take the tag created by `coral-plugin-offtopic` as an example.